ubuntu/ubuntu-make/README.md

 If installed via the snap it can be run as `ubuntu-make.umake`, or via the alias `umake`

 ### Attention
-The snap currently in the store is known to work on releases up to 16.04 (Xenial).

-For later releases there are compatibility issues, so it is recommended to install via the ppa.

 If the snap does not work there is a daily build ppa:

 ```